Explorer

 Symbolism

-Black represents the African people, red represents the blood shed for freedom, and green represents the land and agriculture.
-The blue triangle represents the Nile River, and the yellow star represents the Star of Bethlehem, symbolizing the unity of South Sudan.
+Black represents the African people, red represents the blood shed for freedom, and green represents the land.
+The blue triangle represents the Nile River, and the yellow star represents the Star of Bethlehem.

 History

 Adopted on July 9, 2011, the day of independence.
-The design was originally used as the flag of the Sudan People's Liberation Movement (SPLM).
+The design was originally used by the SPLM during the decades of struggle before the country's formation.

 Construction